113ll3/Ibmclouddocscli/idt/commands.md

 If you're using Windows&trade;, you must run Windows&trade; 10 Pro or later.

-You can debug your application through the `debug` command.
-A build must first be completed against the application by using the build command with the `--debug` argument.
+You can debug your app through the `debug` command.
+A build must first be completed against the app by using the build command with the `--debug` argument.
 When you start the `debug` command, a container is started which provides a debug port or ports as defined by the `container-port-map-debug` value in the cli-config.yml or specified on the command line.
-Connect your favorite debugging tool to the port or ports, and you can debug your application as normal.
+Connect your favorite debugging tool to the port or ports, and you can debug your app as normal.

-First, compile your application:
+First, compile your app:
 ```
 ibmcloud dev build --debug
 ```
 {: codeblock}

-To begin, run the following command in your current application directory to debug your application:
+To begin, run the following command in your current app directory to begin debugging:
 ```
 ibmcloud dev debug
 ```